osobytes/Mermaid.NET/README.md

 Built with:
 - [Mermaid](https://mermaid.js.org/) - JavaScript diagramming and charting library
 - [PuppeteerSharp](https://github.com/hardkoded/puppeteer-sharp) - .NET port of Puppeteer for browser automation.
-Rather than pulling in the full package, MermaidCli includes only the minimal subset of PuppeteerSharp's source needed for browser interaction, keeping the dependency footprint small and focused
+Rather than pulling in the full package, Mermaid.NET includes only the minimal subset of PuppeteerSharp's source needed for browser interaction, keeping the dependency footprint small and focused
 - Inspired by [mermaid-js/mermaid-cli](https://github.com/mermaid-js/mermaid-cli)

 ---